 Group traveling in China differs from the West if you have signed up with a Chinese agency and the other tourists are Chinese.
 The guide will most likely take you to specific shops to make you buy expensive souvenirs and then rush to and through the next sightseeing spot to another commission earner and so on.
 Chinese tour groups are always in a hurry and there is no time to enjoy the sights.

 Experience the Best of Chinese Tourism with Us

 These are some of the most popular itineraries amongst our customers, which will take you to some of China's most amazing places:

 We hope our information has prepared you for your next adventure to China.
-If you are not yet ready to go on your own, we specialise in tours around China and you can either adapt one of our tour plans or have us tailor-make your own customised China journey.
+If you are not yet ready to go on your own, we specialize in tours around China and you can either adapt one of our tour plans or have us tailor-make your own customized China journey.